 If you aren’t drinking a Green Smoothie daily, just adding that ONE Simple Habit to your routine will ROCK YOUR WORLD!
 My passion is to help owners use their Vitamix to its fullest potential, and I’ve always encouraged Vitamix owners to use their machines for more than just as a smoothie maker, but if the ONLY thing you did with your Vitamix machine was use it to add ONE Green Smoothie to your diet DAILY, it would be well worth the investment!

 Most Americans are nutrient deficient.
+Dark Green Leafy Vegetables have on average 10 times the nutrients (per calorie) of fruits!
 Adding dark green leafy vegetables to a diet plan is the best way to get the most nutrients with the least amount of calories.
-Drinking Green Smoothies is the easiest way to increase the dark green leafy vegetables consumed daily.
+Drinking Green Smoothies is the easiest way to increase your daily consumption of dark green leafy vegetables.

 I first learned about Green Smoothies from the book, “Green For Life” by Victoria Boutenko (see picture of the book on the left).
 This was probably the first book on Green Smoothies ever written.
 Now there are Many MANY Green Smoothie books to choose from!